Ayush-2005547/basic-ci-cd/README.md

 # Basic CI/CD Pipeline with GitHub Actions and Docker

-This repository demonstrates a complete CI/CD pipeline for a simple Node.js application using GitHub Actions and Docker.
-It is designed to automatically build, test, and deploy the application on every push to the `main` branch.
+This project demonstrates a basic CI/CD pipeline using **GitHub Actions** to build and push a Dockerized Node.js app to **Docker Hub**.

 ## Overview